gam3less/debloatsamsung/README.md

 &nbsp;

 ## Description
+I personally test this on my own device to make sure nothing breaks.

 If you would like to see a list of apps this script can remove check out App List.txt